Top 10 DAW Controllers

 Then slap bang within the center we discover the legendary Bus Compressor controls, full with a physical dB reduction meter.
 There’s no audio traveling through UC1, but the addition of this bodily meter actually makes it feel like there may be.
 The illusion is full while you hear the sound coming from through these plugins!

 As we’ve already talked about, UC1’s control surface ties in with 2 of SSL’s native plugins – Channel Strip 2 and Bus Compressor 2.
-Both are included free with the UC1, making it a superb value possibility for actually getting your hands on this superb SSL mixing plugins.
-Let’s take a better have a look at how UC1 offers you thorough management over these plugins.
+Both are included free with the UC1, making it a superb value possibility for actually getting your hands on these superb SSL mixing plugins.
+Let’s take a better look at how UC1 offers you thorough management over these plugins.

 First up we have the Channel Strip 2.
 The vast majority of controls for this plugin are discovered down the left- and right-hand sides of UC1.
 Additionally, they embody the In and Out gain controls within the black strips.
 The structure of those controls carefully resembles the UI of the Channel Strip plugin itself.
 Most of them are very intuitive for newcomers, and people aware of SSL’s channel strips will feel right at home on UC1.